bgrissin/px-demo/README.md

-There is Portworx PX-Enterprise and Portworx PX-Dev, I chose px-dev for the free option which allows me up to 3 nodes running px without running into licensing issues.
+There is Portworx PX-Enterprise and Portworx PX-Dev, This demo uses the px-dev free option which allows me up to 3 nodes running px without running into licensing issues.
 Also this reference also uses Docker-CE 17.06.0-ce and uses a local etcd setup for running etcd keystore db.

 First I provisioned 2 nodes on AWS running Ubuntu Centos 7.3.
 I used the link below to support my configuring node requirements  necessary to run PX-Dev.